danmaq/svelta/README.md

-# svelta
+# Svelta

 For those who want to diet, try this app.
-It fuck up photos of your favorite dish.
+It fuck up photos of your favorite cook.